Table of Contents

 For Type, use Directory (Auto Guard) for directories.

 For Path, enter the GuardPoint directory.
 Optionally, click Browse to browse and highlight the GuardPoint directory.
 Browse will not work if the host was registered with One-way Communication.

-Click Ok to apply the policy to the GuardPoint.
+Click OK to apply the policy to the GuardPoint.
 The Edit Host panel opens with the new GuardPoint.
 Repeat this process for each folder you want to protect.
 A red status indicator means that the policy hasn't taken effect.
-It may take a minute or so for the policy to take effect.
+It may take a minute for the policy to take effect.
 When it does, the Status will turn green and the policy is now activated.

 Encrypting Existing Data

 VTE provides three encryption methods to encrypt existing data: Copy, Restore, and dataxform methods.
 Customers should carefully review the Vormetric documentation in choosing the proper method for their production deployment.
 For illustration purposes, we will use the dataxform method which encrypts data in place using the built in 'dataxform' tool.
 The data sets will be Microsoft SQL Server databases.
 We recommend customers review the Encrypting Data Online Tutorial beginning at 12:55 for a guided tutorial using the dataxform process below.